Smartphones brand Honor, owned by Huawei, quickly became popular in Ukraine. They have a great combination.

 </ img>

-Of the additional features I want to mention“Digital balance” settings section - there you can view phone usage statistics, screen time, which applications started.
-You can limit (both for yourself and for the child, with PIN-code protection) the total time of working with the phone, the time of using individual applications, or block any of them altogether.
+Among the additional functions I would like to mentionsettings section &#8220;Digital balance&#8221; &#8211; There you can view statistics on phone usage, screen time, which applications were launched.
+You can limit (both for yourself and for your child, with PIN code protection) the total time you work with the phone, the time you use individual applications, or even block any of them.

 Performance and autonomy